Igult2017/Quizforge-pius/replit.md

 Admin authentication is Firebase-based.
 The first user to sign up via Firebase Auth is automatically designated as the admin, with their UID stored in database.
 Firebase ID token verification with custom claims check is used for secure access.

 **Recent Updates (Nov 20, 2025)**:
 1. **NEW: Strict Email Verification** - Users who sign up via email/password **must verify their email before they can log in**.
 Login is blocked until verification is complete.
-A "Resend Verification Email" option appears on the login page if verification is needed.
+A "Resend Verification Email" option appears on the login page if verification is needed. **Existing users are grandfathered in** - only NEW signups (not yet in database) are required to verify.
 Google Sign-In users are automatically verified and can log in immediately.
 2. **NEW: Base64 Service Account Support** - Firebase Admin now supports base64-encoded service account keys via `FIREBASE_SERVICE_ACCOUNT_KEY_BASE64` environment variable, solving Coolify JSON parsing issues.

 **Previous Updates (Nov 19, 2025)**: